ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ### List items in a bucket (v2)
 {: #java-examples-list-objects-v2}

 The [AmazonS3](https://ibm.github.io/ibm-cos-sdk-java/com/ibm/cloud/objectstorage/services/s3/AmazonS3.html){:new_window} object contains an updated method to list the contents ([listObjectsV2](https://ibm.github.io/ibm-cos-sdk-java/com/ibm/cloud/objectstorage/services/s3/AmazonS3.html#listObjectsV2-com.ibm.cloud.objectstorage.services.s3.model.ListObjectsV2Request-){:new_window}).
-This method allows you to limit the number of records returned and retrieve the records in batches.
-This could be useful for paging your results within an application and improve performance.
+This method allows you to limit the number of records that are returned and retrieve the records in batches.
+This might be useful for paging your results within an application and improve performance.

 ```java
 public static void getBucketContentsV2(String bucketName, int maxKeys) {